 Mental health charity Mind has a suite of free tools available to boost your wellbeing during this time of duress.
 It is also advising those struggling with their mental health minimise the number of news alerts they get or limit their daily screen time if the stories are making you feel anxious or confused.

 Although it’s important to stay connected with events, the charity advises getting your news and health information from trusted sources, such as the NHS and Gov UK.
 It may also be worth cutting down your social media use to avoid being spammed with fake news, which can heighten anxiety.

-Wellness app Calm has curated free content to help stressed-out and anxious business owners boost their mental and emotional wellness.
-Free tools include soothing meditations, sleep meditations, sleep stories, calm music, and visualisation and breathing exercises.
+Wellness app Calm has curated content to help stressed-out and anxious business owners boost their mental and emotional wellness.
+The tools include soothing meditations, sleep meditations, sleep stories, calm music, and visualisation and breathing exercises.

 Access Calm’s wellness resources.

-The guides, which each range between six and 10 minutes, cover anxiety control training, sleep problems, unhelpful thinking and how to tackle low mood, sadness and depression.
-It’s definitely worth adding one of these into your daily ritual.
+The guides, which each range between six and 10 minutes, cover anxiety control training, sleep problems, unhelpful thinking and how to tackle low mood, sadness, and depression.
+It’s worth adding one of these into your daily ritual.